RBSystems/hateoas/README.md

-# golang-hateoas
+# hateoas
-[HATEOAS](http://timelessrepo.com/haters-gonna-hateoas) is awesome.
+[HATEOAS](http://timelessrepo.com/haters-gonna-hateoas) as a concept is awesome.
 A Go library to populate HATEOAS responses for RESTful APIs with proper Swagger documentation

 ### Requirements
 - [YAML](https://github.com/go-yaml/yaml/tree/v2)